SpinalHDL/SpinalDoc/spinal/sim/bootstraps.md

 ## Introduction

-There is multiple ways to run a simulation :
+There is an example hardware defintion + testbench :

 ```scala
 //Your hardware toplevel